-Built from high-speed counters, the high-speed timing circuitry on the NI 1426 can generate precise real-time control signals for your camera.
+Built from high-speed counters, the high-speed timing circuitry on the NI 1428 can generate precise real-time control signals for your camera.
 Map the output of this circuitry to a trigger line to provide accurate pulses and pulse trains.
-Map these control signals to the camera control lines to control exposure time and frame rate.
+Use these control signals to control exposure time and frame rate.

-Note For your convenience, the external control for cameras that support the NI 1426 has been preprogrammed into the camera file.
+Note For your convenience, the external control for cameras that support the NI 1428 has been preprogrammed into the camera file.
 You can use MAX to specify the frequency and duration of these signals in easy-to-use units.